MultiSafepay/docs/content/my-account/payouts.md

     - From the **Select the account number** list, select the business bank account number you want to transfer the withdrawal to.
 5. Click **Schedule payments**.

-**Note:** To schedule payouts for different currencies, you must have a MultiSafepay balance and an active business bank account for each currency.
+**Note:** To schedule payouts for different currencies, you must have a account balance and an active business bank account for each currency.

 <img class="-radius max-width medium-img" src="https://raw.githubusercontent.com/MultiSafepay/docs/master/static/img/Screenshot-Automatic-Withdrawals.png" alt="Screenshot of an automatic withdrawal in the MultiSafepay dashboard" >